-The Canadian component to all of this is important.
+The Canadian component to all of this is an important one.

-For example, we have awarded contracts to Cardinal Health to provide Canada with alcohol swabs, adhesive bandages, non-sterile gauze and sharps containers.
+For example, we have awarded contracts to Cardinal Health to provide Canada with alcohol swabs, adhesive bandages, nonsterile gauze and sharps containers.

 In addition, Becton Dickinson Canada, which is already providing consumables such as syringes and needles, will also be supplying sharps containers under a new agreement that we recently signed with them.